suzhilong/ubuntu-installation/README.md

 # ubuntu-installation
-The problems of ubuntu installation
+The problems of ubuntu installation and something else